Harold Hunter Foundation

-Harold Hunter Foundation (HHF) is a nonprofit organization founded in 2007 in honor of professional skateboarder Harold Hunter and dedicated to improving the skateboarding community of New York City and beyond by supporting and promoting access to skateboarding for underserved youth.
+Harold Hunter Foundation (HHF) is a nonprofit organization founded in 2007 in honor of professional skateboarder Harold Hunter.
+It is dedicated to improving the skateboarding community of New York City and beyond by supporting and promoting access to skateboarding for underserved youth.

 History

 Founding

-The Harold Hunter Foundation started organically by friends and family who believed there should be a foundation to honor Hunter's life and spirit.
+The Harold Hunter Foundation began organically by friends and family who believed there should be a foundation to honor Hunter's life and spirit.
 Jessica Forsyth, whose sister was best friends with Harold, and her family helped spearhead the founding of the organization alongside Harold's brother Ronald and friend Jefferson Pang.

 Programs

 Skate Camp Scholarship Program

 Beginning in 2007, the Harold Hunter Foundation set out to offer scholarships to inner city kids to go to Woodward Camp.
-Hunter loved camp Woodward when he went, not as a camper, but as a visiting am and pro.
+Hunter loved the camp when he went, not as a camper, but as a visiting am and pro.
 By developing a Woodward scholarships program, the HHF set out to extend this opportunity to go to skateboarding camp to underserved youth who might not otherwise have the chance.
-Since the beginning of the program, the HHF has expanded its scholarships to other skate camps; granting more than 200 need-based scholarships for NYC youth to attend skate camps including: Camp Woodward, the Element YMCA Skate Camp, and the Homage Skateboard Academy.
+Since the beginning of the program, the HHF has expanded its scholarships to other skate camps, granting more than 200 need-based scholarships for NYC youth to attend skate camps, including Camp Woodward, the Element YMCA Skate Camp, and the Homage Skateboard Academy.

 Harold Hunter Day

-Ever year, the Harold Hunter Foundation hosts an annual skate jam honoring the life of Harold Hunter.
+Every year, the Harold Hunter Foundation hosts an annual skate jam honoring the life of Harold Hunter.